Hikes

 For all hikes:

-• Always carry a map.
-Download the complete description of the hiking route with a large-scale map by clicking "Print" at the top right of the page.
+• Carry a map with you.
+Download the complete description of the hiking trail with a large-scale map by clicking "Print" at the top right of the page.

 • Close gates after passing through.